Archdiocese of Grouard–McLennan

-The Roman Catholic Archdiocese of Grouard–McLennan (Archidioecesis Gruardensis–McLennanpolitana) is a Latin archdiocese of the Roman Catholic Church in Canada and the metropolitan see of an ecclesiastical province for the Roman Catholic Church in northwestern Canada.
+The Archdiocese of Grouard–McLennan (Archidioecesis Gruardensis–McLennanpolitana) is a Latin archdiocese of the Catholic Church in Canada and the metropolitan see of an ecclesiastical province for the Roman Catholic Church in northwestern Canada.

-The archbishop is the Most Reverend Gérard Pettipas, C.Ss.R.
-As archbishop, Pettipas also serves as pastor of the Cathedral of St. John the Baptist, the mother church and episcopal see of the archdiocese.
+The archbishop is Charles Duval.
+As archbishop, Duval also serves as pastor of the Cathedral of St. John the Baptist, the mother church and episcopal see of the archdiocese.